 Most of these events are completely free of charge, and the Sutton Trust Teachers' Summer School can provide funding to allow your school to cover the cost of supply teachers during your absence.

-- Sutton Trust Teachers' Summer School
+- Sutton Trust Teachers' Summer School in Oxford

-- International Guidance Counsellors' Conference
+- International Guidance Counsellors' Conference in Oxford